Arizona Wildcats building strong relationship with top 2024 target Carter Bryant

 “I think I woke up with about 18 calls and texts,” Carter Bryant said, but one coach more than the others needed no introduction.

-That would be Arizona’s Tommy Lloyd, who already hosted the well-regarded Fountain Valley (Calif.) forward twice in Tucson last season and last week made Bryant the first class of 2024 player he has offered a scholarship to.
+That would be Arizona’s Tommy Lloyd, who already hosted the well-regarded Fountain Valley, California forward twice in Tucson last season and last week made Bryant the first class of 2024 player he has offered a scholarship to.

 Since arriving at Arizona in April 2021, Lloyd has demonstrated a deliberate and selective recruiting style, rarely dishing out early offers, and recruits such as Bryant have become aware.